davesmiths/imagefill/readme.md

 imagefill
 =========

-**A bit of artistic direction for images - A jQuery plugin to make images fill the available space and crop with a bit of artistic direction in responsive layouts**
+**A bit of artistic direction for images (and videos) - A jQuery plugin to make images and videos fill the available space and crop with a bit of artistic direction in responsive layouts**
 Created 2013 November 26